lex57ukr/docker-dotnetcore-template/README.md

 * Production image cannot be debugged (because there's no debugger embedded in the image).
 * `OmniSharp` plugin and its integrated unit test runner in `vscode` run locally.

 For the best experience, it is recommended to install a compatible .NET Core SDK.
-This will not be required, if `OmniSharp` tooling can be targeted to talk to the container instead of the local installation.
-However, local .NET Core SDK is not required to develop in any other editor (but then you may lose debugger support).
+This would not be required, if `OmniSharp` tooling could target the container instead of the local build.
+However, .NET Core SDK is not required to develop in any other editor (but then you may lose debugger support).

 ## First things first